grouville/factrace/README.md

 # factrace
 Factorize an integer as fast as possible using the Pollard's Rho algorithm

-First rush : 48 hours to understand a concept and find the fastest solution.
+First rush : 48 hours to understand a concept and find the best solution.

 It was an intro to RSA code cracking by factorizing any big number as fast as possible.
 In order to do that, I implemented the Pollard's Rho algorithm.